 Another historic province located in the lower northern region of Thailand, stretching all the way to the Laotian border.
 This province is also one of the oldest cities in Thailand that was founded over 600 years ago.

 1) Wat Phra Si Rattana Mahathat – can be said to be the most famous temples in Phitsanulok.
 The reason for its reputation is because of ‘Phra Phuttha Chinnarat’, the gold-covered statue of Buddha that sits inside the temple is considered to be one of the most beautiful Buddha figures in Thailand.

 The most famous province in northern Thailand, full of multi-cultures of Thai, Laos, and Myanmar, and exhibiting the history of the ancient kingdoms in the north.

 1) Wat Phra That Doi Suthep – is a holy temple located on the hillside, Doi Suthep is in the northwest of Chiang Mai.
-To get up there, there are about 300 steps decorated with Phaya Naga, a mythical creature that resembles a serpent.
-At the temple, there is a gold Chedi, golden statues of Buddha, an emerald Buddha and a statue of the Hindu god Ganesha, also many bells that are believed to bring a good luck when you ring them.
+Phaya Naga, a mythical creature that resembles a serpent, decorates the 300 steps up to the temple.
+Gold Chedi, golden statues of Buddha, an emerald Buddha, a statue of the Hindu god Ganesha, and many charming bells lay at the heart of this temple.

-To visit this place, we offer an option where you can also visit the nearest hill tribe village!
+To visit, we offer an option where you can also visit the nearest hill tribe village!

 5. Chiang Rai